Skip to main content

 Adjust Volume Level

-After selecting a sound, adjust its volume relative to your agent’s voice:
+After selecting a preset or uploading a custom sound, adjust its volume:

 1. Use the Volume Level slider